India's Shri Nivetha, Esha, Ruchita win gold in women's 10m air pistol team event | Sports-Games

 The Czechs went on to win the bronze medal ahead of Austria.

-The Indian team of Shreya Agarwal, Ayushi Gupta and Rajshree Sancheti finished seventh in the qualification stage 2 of women's 10m air rifle team event with a total score of 625.0.
+The Indian team of Shreya Agarwal, Ayushi Gupta, and Rajshree Sancheti finished seventh in the qualification stage 2 of the women's 10m air rifle team event with a total score of 625.0.

+Eight other countries besides India have claimed the 10 gold medals distributed so far, but none have more than one yet.

+Germany and Italy are joint seconds on the table with one gold, two silver, and one bronze medal each.
+A total of 17 countries have won medals so far.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)